Contact-rich SE(3)-Equivariant Robot Manipulation Task Learning via Geometric Impedance Control: Problem Definition and Solution Approach

-Domain randomization is a crucial technique in both BC and RL to enhance robustness by allowing the neural network to explore a broader range of state space \cite{tobin2017domain}.
-In traditional learning of impedance gains \cite{beltran2020variable}, domain randomization is typically applied to both the initial and goal end-effector poses.
-However, under the GIC framework, domain randomization is only necessary for the initial pose of the end-effector, as demonstrated in the following proposition. \begin{proposition} For the learning variable impedance control problem based on GIC law \eqref{eq:control_law}, randomization on the initial condition of the end-effector is all you need. \end{proposition} \begin{proof} Since the main driving force of \eqref{eq:control_law} for the given task is $\fg(g,g_d)$ \eqref{eq:geometric_elastic}, we focus on the properties of $\fg(g,g_d)$.
-According to lemma~\ref{lem:left_invariance}, $\fg(g,g_d)$ is left-invariant to arbitrary $\SE$ transformation $g_l$ acting on the left, i.e., $\fg(g_l g, g_l g_d) = \fg (g,g_d)$.
-Noting that arbitrarily located/tilted goal end-effector pose can be described by $g_l g_d$, the following equation holds:
+where we used notations $(K_p^l, K_R^l) = (K_p, K_R)(g_l g, g_l g_d)$ and $(K_p, K_R) = (K_p, K_R)(g,g_d)$ to avoid clutter.
+This shows the left-invariance of $\eg(g,g_d)$ and $\fg(g,g_d)$. \end{proof} \textbf{Domain Randomization:} Domain randomization is a crucial technique in both BC and RL to enhance robustness by allowing the neural network to explore a broader range of state space \cite{tobin2017domain}.
+In conventional impedance gains learning problem \cite{beltran2020variable}, domain randomization is typically applied to both the initial and goal end-effector poses.
+However, under the proposed GIC framework, domain randomization is only necessary for the initial pose of the end-effector, as demonstrated in the following proposition. \begin{proposition} For the learning variable impedance control problem based on GIC law \eqref{eq:control_law}, the following equation holds true:

-Following the axioms of groups (Chap 2.1, \cite{murray1994mathematical}), $g_l^{-1}$ is nothing but a group element in $\SE$ since it is arbitrary. \end{proof} The conclusion of Proposition~\ref{pro:randomization} states that when using GIC with a left-invariant gain scheduling policy, domain randomization on the end-effector's goal pose is not necessary, and thereby learning transferability is achieved.
-Therefore, we randomize the initial configuration $g_0 = (R_0, p_0)$ at the beginning of each episode.